Published by Jeremy. Last Updated on June 19, 2021.

 Do yourself a favor and schedule a tour of this one soon!

 We'd like to thank the Photo Antiquities Museum for allowing us to take photos of the museum for this article.
 Tours are available most days (excluding Tuesdays and Sundays), but requires advanced reservations.
-As noted above, be sure to tell them if you want to see the main museum, the Lincoln exhibit, or both ($10 each or $15 for both).
-Be sure to tell them Discover the Burgh sent you!
+As noted above, be sure to tell them if you want to see the main museum, the special exhibits, or both.

 The Photo Antiquities Museum is located at 531 East Ohio Street in the North Side.